glgaudin/SimpleSecurity/README.md

 # SimpleSecurity

-Simple library demonstrating the use of AspectJ annotations to validate tokens and check permissions
+Simple library demonstrating the use of AspectJ annotations to validate tokens and check permissions.

+This is meant to serve as an example, or a pattern to build on, not a full fledged security layer.